Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Summary and outlook

 \section{Summary and outlook}

 To summarize, in this work, we study the dynamical evolution of the $\sigma$ field based on the event-by-event simulations of a single component Langevin equation.
-The temperature decrease for the system is set to be Hubble like and the computation is completed in a finite size system.
+The temperature decrease for the system is set to be Hubble like and the computation is completed in a finite-size system.
 We statistically weight the dynamical variable $\sigma$ over $10^5$ events during the real-time evolution to obtain its high-order cumulants.
 With the current model setting, we find that the non-equilibrium cumulants express clear memory effects, and the magnitude of $C_2$ slowly increases as the system approaches its critical regions.
 The signs of $C_{3,4}$, as well as the magnitudes, can differ from the equilibrium ones below $T_{c}$.
 We also find that the high-order cumulants are significantly enhanced on the boundary side of the first-order phase transition.
 Finally, the spread of out-of-equilibrium cumulants along the hypothetical freeze-out lines has been presented.
 The non-equilibrium $C_3$ is positive at large baryon chemical potentials, in contrast to the negative sign of the equilibrium $C_{3}$.
 In the vicinity of CP, with certain parameter sets, the non-equilibrium $C_4$ expresses non-monotonic curves at large $\mu$ region.
 We conclude that the combination of supercooling effect and dynamical effects on the first-order phase transition side plays a dominant role in the nonmonotonicity of the high-order cumulants on the hypothetical freeze-out lines.